Oh! You Pretty Things

+Writing

-The first song Bowie wrote for Hunky Dory was "Oh!
-You Pretty Things".
+"Oh!
+You Pretty Things" was the first song Bowie wrote for Hunky Dory.
 The song came to him in the early hours of a morning in January 1971.
 He recalled: "I couldn't sleep ... this song was going 'round in my head.
 I had to get out of bed and just play it ... so that I could get back to sleep again."
-He requested studio time from his music publisher Chrysalis, whose partner Bob Grace booked time at London's Radio Luxembourg Studios to record a demo.
+He requested studio time from his music publisher Chrysalis, whose partner Bob Grace booked time at London's Radio Luxembourg Studios to record a solo demo.
 Bowie recorded the demo sometime between February and March 1971.
-Paul Trynka states that it featured him on solo piano, his only accompaniment being "the jangling of the bracelets he was wearing".
-According to biographer Marc Spitz, Bowie's demos of "Oh!
+According to Paul Trynka, the demo contains only piano and "the jangling of the bracelets he was wearing".
+Bowie's demos of "Oh!
 You Pretty Things" and other Hunky Dory tracks "Life on Mars?" and "Andy Warhol" inspired Bowie's new manager, Tony Defries, to look into securing a new record contract for Bowie, eventually signing him with RCA Records.

-After recording its demo, Bowie gave the tape to Grace, who showed it to producer Mickie Most, the most well-known independent producer in the UK at the time.
+After recording the demo, Bowie gave the tape to Grace, who showed it to the producer Mickie Most, a well-known independent producer in the UK at the time.
 He chose Most due to his popularity, having produced numerous hits for bands such as the Animals and Herman's Hermits, telling Record Collector magazine years later: "The most sure-fire way of getting a hit in those days was if you got Mickie Most to produce your song."
 Most liked the song and contacted Herman's Hermits' singer Peter Noone, who believed the song would be Noone's first solo hit.
 Noone recalled, "[Most] only played the intro and I said, 'That's it, it's perfect!'"